christian-marie/mesos-dns/docs/docs/configuration-parameters.md

 `dnson` is a boolean field that controls whether Mesos-DNS listens for DNS requests or not.
 The default value is `true`.

 `httpon` is a boolean field that controls whether Mesos-DNS listens for HTTP requests or not.
 The default value is `true`.

+`reversednson` is a boolean field that controls whether Mesos-DNS acts as an authoritative nameserver for the in-addr.arpa and ip6.arpa domains, returning unambiguous PTR records to tasks dynamically.
+Enabling this option will turn off the previous default of forwarding reverse DNS lookups, which could break many set-ups.
+It is recommended only to use this experimental feature if you know what you are doing.

 `httpport` is the port number that Mesos-DNS monitors for incoming HTTP requests.
 The default value is `8123`.